LangUMS/langums/README.md

 ## Template functions

 Some built-in functions take special kinds of values like player names, unit names or locations.
-Those can't be stored within LangUMS primitive values.
+Those cannot be stored within LangUMS primitive values.
 Template functions allow you to "template" one or more of their arguments so you can call them with these special values.
 Take a look at the example below.

 ```c
 fn spawn_units<T, L>(T, L, qty) {